-Being a recent development in imaging hardware, the Time-of-Flight (ToF) technology opens new possibilities.
-Unlike other 3D systems, the ToF-sensor is a very compact device which already fulfills most of the above stated features desired for real-time distance acquisition.
+(Light Detection and Ranging) scanners for high-precision distance measurements.
+Recently, this principle has been the basis for the development of new range-sensing devices, socalled ToF cameras, which are realized in standard CMOS or CCD technology; in the context of photogrammetry, ToF cameras are also called Range Imaging (RIM) sensors.
+Unlike other 3D systems, the ToF camera is a very compact device which already fulfills most of the above-stated features desired for real-time distance acquisition.
 There are two main approaches currently employed in ToF technology.
-The first one utilizes modulated, incoherent light, and is based on a phase measurement that can be implemented in standard CMOS or CCD technology [XSH98, OBL05].
-The second approach is based on an optical shutter technology, which has been first used for studio cameras [IY01], and has later been developed into miniaturized cameras such as the new Zcam [YIM07].
+The first one utilizes modulated, incoherent light, and is based on a phase measurement [XSH\98, HSS06, OBL\05].
+The second approach is based on an optical shutter technology, which was first used for studio cameras [IY01] and was later developed for miniaturized cameras such as the new Zcam [YIM07].

-Within the last three years, the number of research activities in the context of ToF-sensors increased dramatically.
-Taking a look at the publications cited in this STAR we find an increase from the year 2006 to 2008 by factor of 8 to 9.
-While the initial research focused on more basic questions like sensor characteristics and the application of ToF-sensors for the acquisition of static scenes, recently other application areas came into focus, e.g. man-machine interaction and surveillance.
+Within the last three years, the number of research activities in the context of ToF cameras has increased dramatically.
+Taking a look at the publications cited in this paper we find an increase from the year 2006 to 2008 by factor of 5.
+While the initial research focused on more basic questions like sensor characteristics and the application of ToF cameras for the acquisition of static scenes, other application areas have recently come into focus, e.g. human machine interaction and surveillance.